This post covers the best things to do in Los Angeles in September, updated for 2025.

 Smorgasberg is the largest open-air weekly food market in America!
 Stop by every Sunday between 10am-4pm.

-The market is free but you will definitely be tempted to spend a few bucks on a meal or two or three.
+The market is free but you will be tempted to spend a few bucks on a meal or three.

 Go to a Free TV Show Filming